ShaneAsel/pong-term/README.md

 # Terminal Pong (Go)

-This is a small **intro to Go** project I built to get familiar with the language — and to make a fun little terminal game for my son to play.
+This is a simple **intro to Go** project I built to get familiar with the language and to make a fun little terminal game for my son.

 It's a basic implementation of **Pong**, playable entirely in the terminal using the arrow keys.